Influenza (Flu) in Children

 - Influenza types A and B. These 2 types of viruses cause widespread illness (epidemics) almost every winter.
 They often lead to more people needing to go to the hospital, and more people dying from the flu.
 Public health officials focus on stopping the spread of types A and B. One of the reasons the flu remains a problem is because the viruses change (mutate) often.
 This means that people are exposed to new types of the viruses each year.

-- Influenza type C. This type of virus causes a very mild respiratory illness. .
-It uncommonly causes epidemics.
+- Influenza type C. This type of virus causes a very mild respiratory illness.
+It rarely causes epidemics.
 It does not have the severe public health impact that influenza types A and B do.

-People are most contagious with the flu 24 hours before symptoms start, continuing while symptoms are most active.
-The risk of infecting others usually stops around day 7 of the illness.
+People are most contagious with the flu 24 hours before symptoms start, and while symptoms are most active.
+The risk of infecting others usually ends around day 7 of the illness.
 Because the flu can be spread before symptoms start, it’s easy to pick up a flu virus.
 This is true especially with children, who often touch many surfaces and then their mouth, nose, or eyes.

 Which children are at risk for the flu?